Strategizing at Speed: A Learned Model Predictive Game for Multi-Agent Drone Racing: Racing formulation

 \subsection{Assumptions}

-Throughout this paper, the focus is on control and planning, rather than perception.
-To simplify the problem we assume: \begin{enumerate} \item \textbf{Full knowledge of opponents' states:} each player has complete information about the current states of both players at any given time, including their positions, velocities, and accelerations. \item \textbf{Full global knowledge of the race track:} each player knows the layout of the race track, including its current position and progress along the track. \item \textbf{Non-cooperative setting:} the game is non-cooperative, meaning players do not share their strategies or intentions with each other.
+The focus of this paper is on control and planning, rather than perception.
+To simplify the problem, we assume: \begin{enumerate} \item \textbf{Full knowledge of opponents' states:} each player has complete information about the current states of both players at any given time, including their positions, velocities, and accelerations. \item \textbf{Full global knowledge of the race track:} each player knows the layout of the race track, including its current position and progress along the track. \item \textbf{Non-cooperative setting:} the game is non-cooperative, meaning players do not share their strategies or intentions with each other. \end{enumerate}